Ca' Foscari - Harvard Summer School (joint)

 For Ca' Foscari students

-Please note that Harvard students, as well as all students coming from other Universities, must apply through the Harvard Summer School.
+Please note that Harvard students, as well as all students coming from other universities (excluding Ca' Foscari), must apply through the Harvard Summer School.

 Credit recognition